butterflyology/Neonympha_geomorph/misc/notes.md

   - "Neonympha mitchellii mitchellii"  -areolata -helicta -francisci - Saved output as `Nmi_photos.txt`
   - "Neonympha helicta"  -areolata -mitchellii -francisci - Saved output as `Nhe_photos.txt`

 - 2019-09-25: Should consider reaching out to people for more images to test.
 Or, maybe this is better, make an app people can check photos on.
+- 2019-09-25: Progressive augmentation beginning with 64 pixel images is done, next 128 and the 256.